ntu-aris/ntu_viral_dataset/evaluation_tutorial.md

 ## evaluate_one.m

 ### Reading the data from logs
-Most commands in this script is also self-explanatory, we will comment on important sections.
+Most commands in this script are also self-explanatory, we will comment on important sections.
 First notice the following part

 ```matlab
 gndtr_pos_fn     = [exp_path 'leica_pose.csv'];